thamanameexusa/DrupalSearch/README.md

 [![Package Control Downloads][pc-image]][pc-plugin-link]

 # DrupalSearch
-Sublime 3 Plugin helps to search change records of the [Drupal 7 hooks][drupal-hook-link] (core and contrib modules).
+Sublime 3 Plugin helps to search change records for the [Drupal 7 hooks][drupal-hook-link] (core and contrib modules).

 This package adds: